nimishbongale/NS2-for-Windows/README.md

 ```
 If you are writing into a nam file,and the namtrace-all command has been levied in the tcl file, then you will also generate the nam file.

-3. In the window that pops up, select the tcl file by clicking on the ellipsis (```...```).
+3. In the NS-Wireless window that pops up, select the tcl file by clicking on the ellipsis (```...```).
 Click on load.
 4. In the bottom tab navigation, click on Simulation.
 5. Select the tr file by clicking on the ellipsis (```...```).
 Click on load.

 After some buffering, the animation should start playing.
 For adavnced features of NSWireless, visit [https://www.scribd.com/document/216718904/Ns2-Visual-Trace-Analyzer-Manual](https://www.scribd.com/document/216718904/Ns2-Visual-Trace-Analyzer-Manual)

-Graphs showing network health and activites can also be plotted using this software.
+Graphs showing network health and other activites can also be plotted using this software.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.